top of page

 THE ORGANIZATIONS WE SERVE

-A note from Aliya Khawari, Executive Director:
+A note from Aliya Khawari, Retired Executive Director:

 "There are over 12,000 families living on or below the poverty line in Halton.
 We are currently serving about 800 or more of these families with food, clothing, basic necessities and referrals to other supports in the community.
 Every single family that walks through our doors has a different background and a different story to tell.... whether newcomers struggling to start a new life in their new home, a single parent leaving a bad situation, seniors on a fixed income, or families struggling and needing a hand to get back on their feet.
 We are here to help clients with resources and support to get them through these difficult times.